Dee Bradley Baker's "All to Know About Going Pro in V.O."

 Without its patience, how could a spider earn a living with its artwork?

-Actors: Don’t do what you’re told.
-Do what works.
+Actors: Don’t do merely what you’re told.
+Do what works, what solves the puzzle, what needs to be done.

 Being an actor requires both a suit of armor and a proclivity for proudly flaunting about naked in a crowd.